dr1810/Quantum_Astronomical_Fusion/README.md

 > ⚠️ **Authorship & License Protection**
 > This work is **developed and maintained entirely by Dharun Ramesh** and is protected under the Creative Commons License (CC-BY 4.0).
 > Any reuse or publication **must provide proper attribution**.
-Unauthorized removal of authorship is a violation of the license terms.
+Unauthorized removal, misattribution, or reassignment of first authorship is a direct violation of the license terms.

 ---